 If you feel upset about something, take the time to think about what happened and how you responded.
 You can only ever change your behaviour, but you could talk to the other people involved about how you feel.

 Sometimes finding creative ways to deal with your feelings can help.

-You might want to write a diary, draw or express yourself creatively through dance or music.
+You might want to write a diary, draw or dance it out to music.